PfeifferIvan/react-native-course/readme.md

 - Inline Styles style={{}}.
 - There are some difference between iOS and Android.
 - There is no cascading.
+- For multiple screen apps you can add the background color in the app.json.

 ### Layouts